 - Triggered push notifications giving status updates of mobile order and delivery

-With audience expectations evolving almost as fast as the technology that serves drives them, it’s never been more important for QSRs to recognize this shift and adapt accordingly.
+With audience expectations evolving almost as fast as the technology that drives them, it’s never been more important for QSRs to recognize this shift and adapt accordingly.

 Gone are the days of simply delivering a traditional ordering/commerce experience to satisfy your audience.
 They want more.
 They expect more.
 And cutting through a sea of similarity requires more.
 Blending simple, useful and familiar utility with engaging and impactful experience — fueled by world-class tools for growth, engagement and acquisition — serve as the blueprint for exciting and sustainable QSR growth in the future.